How Many Miles to Babylon?: Origins

 The rhyme was not recorded until the nineteenth century, but the reference to Cantelon in the Scottish version has led some to conclude that it refers to Caledon in the time of the Crusades.
 Babylon may be a corruption of 'Babyland', but the city was a common allusion particularly in seventeenth-century England and 'Can I get there by candlelight?' was a common saying in the sixteenth century.
 It referred to the time of day at which it was necessary to light a candle as the daylight faded.
 The question here then is to whether or not Babylon can be reached before the light of day faded and the candles must be lit.
 Naturally this time changed throughout the seasons.

 In the 1824 edition of The Scottish Gallovidian Encyclopedia there's a description of the rhyme and the game, giving the distance as "six, seven or a lang eight".

 The rhyme was originally accompanied by a singing game in which two lines face each other, with one player in the middle.
 At the end of the rhyme the players have to cross the space and any caught help the original player in the middle catch the others.
 The game seems to have fallen out of use in the twentieth century.
 The game Red Rover, which is first documented in the early twentieth century, has, in its earliest recorded form, the same rules; hypothesizing a connection between the death of the older game and the spread of the new one is therefore natural, though necessarily speculative.

-In popular culture

-In literature
+In Literature

-The opening line is used in Robert Louis Stevenson's poem 'Envoys'.

-It is referenced in Rudyard Kipling's, Rewards and Fairies.

-It appears in the novel Sylvie and Bruno by Lewis Carroll.